Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for 3 / 2

-Following the extraction of the universal part of the entanglement negativity in the large central charge limit for mixed states of disjoint intervals in proximity we now outline the corresponding holographic construction as described in \cite{Malvimat:2018txq}.
-The two point function of the twist fields in a holographic $CFT_{1+1}$ can be expressed as
+Following the derivation of the entanglement negativity in the large central charge limit for mixed states of two disjoint intervals in proximity, we now outline the corresponding holographic construction as described in \cite{Malvimat:2018txq}.
+The two point function of the twist fields in a holographic \cft{2} can be expressed as